Make a choropleth map with the Mapbox Visual for Power BI

 - Microsoft Power BI account.
 Sign into your Power BI account or create a new one.

 - Mapbox Visual for Power BI.
-You can either add the Mapbox Visual using the Power BI Marketplace, or you can download the latest Mapbox Visual from the open-source GitHub repo.
+You can either add the Mapbox Visual using the Power BI Marketplace, or you can download the latest Mapbox Visual from the open-source GitHub repository.
 Both of these options are explained in detail in the tutorial.

 - Geospatial data.
 You will upload this GeoJSON file, which contains county-level detail about wildfires in the United States, to Mapbox Studio as a tileset.